kitextech/kitextech.github.io/index.md

 ![Gustaf in Amman, Jordan]({{ site.github.url }}/images/profilephoto.jpg)

 ### Heading in the same direction?
-Do you share the same vision for a the kite powered future?
+Do you share our vision for a the kite powered future?
 Get in touch!

 # What's next?
 Our path towards commercially viable kite energy is designed with the philosophy of dealing with the most difficult problems first - a complete autonomous self-starting and landing kite.
 Steps 1 and 2 below are the progressions towards this. (subject to change).

-1. Create an autonomous flying kite (**Achieved**)
+1. Create an autonomously flying kite (**Achieved**)
 2. Create a tethered drone that can take off and land autonomously
 3. Combine 1 and 2 into a completely autonomous kite
 4. Add energy generation